 Language classes are good for meeting other expats.
 They’re also useful for trying to learn a language.
 Exercise classes are good for meeting locals.
 I’ve done both.
 It’s important to me that I have both expat and German friends.

 Don’t let the language scare you off of an exercise class.
-I’ve done a variety of exercise classes in German.
+I’ve done a variety of classes in German.
 While I haven’t understood every word, a lot of the communication is visual.

 5. Set Social Goals for Yourself

 I find that setting goals for myself is incredibly helpful when living abroad.
-Some of my goals have included things like: invite one new person a week to something (make the first move), sign up for a yoga class (in German), and sign up for an activity with expats at least once a week.
+Some of my goals have included things like: invite one new person a week to something (make the first move), sign up for a yoga class (in German), and sign up for an activity at least once a week.

 6. Don’t Call Home Too Often

-Don’t get me wrong, it’s extremely important to maintain those connections from home.
+Don’t get me wrong; it’s imperative to maintain those connections from home.
 But if you’re spending 2 hours a day doing it, then you’re not out meeting new people.
 You’ll never truly feel settled in your new country.
-It’s a fine balance.
+It’s a delicate balance.

 7. Further Reading on Expat Life

-Whenever I’m struggling with something I read up on it.
+Whenever I’m struggling with something, I read up on it.
 Be sure to check out How to Live the Good Life Abroad, in which I share my top 5 tips for expat living and my #1 Tip for Being Happy When Living Abroad.
 It may surprise you.